Mazen-Hashem/calculator/README.md

 ## 📌 Project Context

-This project was developed as a **training project** at [ApexcifyTechnologys](https://apexifytechnologies.com/) company, to practice React, Next.js, and advanced JavaScript features.
+This calculator was built to present my work as a **Frontend Web Developer**.

 ---